SchwarzIT/onyx/.changeset/brave-lobsters-wonder.md

 "sit-onyx": patch
 ---

-Ensure that the i18n instance is not reset even if it has been provided
+Ensure that the i18n instance is not reset when it has been provided